 Writer in residence

 Nottingham Contemporary’s new residency is a collaboration between visual artists and practitioners for whom writing is a significant element in their practice.
-Each yearly residency features individual and collective study sessions organised in collaboration with the resident writer.
+Each biannual residency features individual and collective study sessions organised in collaboration with the resident writer as well as live, in-person presentations and experimental formats for communicating research.

 In 2020-2021, Nottingham Contemporary welcomes TIME TRAVEL / DIASPORA, a project by Jota Mombaça and the LABORATORY OF VISIONARY FICTION, an emergent, speculative platform focused on the study of the intersections between political imagination and visionary forms of art, literature and philosophical critique.